kengibson1111/tour-of-go/README.md

 ## Lessons

-* images - introduction to the Image interface.

 * EXERCISE (images) - even with an empty struct as the type, the method implementations satisfy the exercise requirements.
 If you want to see the resulting image, the code has to be run in the browser version of the Tour of Go.